-As 2020 fades into the rearview, I hope for a safe 2021 which may allow for a more active and effective Program year.
-We did receive a grant for \$15,000 in Crackdown funds, to be shared amongst the municipalities for targeted DWI/DWAI Patrols during periods of heavy traffic.
+As 2021 fades into the rearview, I hope for a safe 2022 which may allow for a more active and effective Program year.
+We did receive a grant for \$15,000 in High Visibility Engagement Campaign funds, to be shared amongst the municipalities for targeted DWI/DWAI Patrols during periods of heavy traffic.
 As the businesses begin to open up and people begin to move more freely, this type of enforcement will be all the more necessary.
-The fantastic training events that are provided by the STOP DWI Foundation and it's known professionals are very beneficial to our Law Enforcement Members, Probation and Parole, as well as Legal representatives.
-We plan to hold a training with Tall Cop Jermaine Galloway in September, who focuses on underage drinking and recognizing substance abuse issues, as we were supposed to host him at the Columbia Greene Community College in the Summer of 2020.
-Overall, the Program definitely had a lull, not uncommon for any entity this past year, but remains self-sustaining and very effective.
+The fantastic training events that are provided by the STOP DWI Foundation and its known professionals are very beneficial to our Law Enforcement Members, Probation and Parole, as well as Legal representatives.
+Thankfully, we were able to host a training given by "Tall Cop" Jermaine Galloway in September, who focused on underage drinking and recognizing substance abuse issues in the community.
+It was well attended by many different agencies and we hope to host more similar events in the coming year.
+Overall, the Program remains self-sustaining, an asset to the community, and very effective.